 ENFJ Women

-Despite their uncommonness, any circle of friends is likely to include an ENFJ woman, as they are exceptionally sociable.
+Despite their uncommonness, any circle of friends is likely to include an ENFJ woman, as they are exceptionally friendly.
 They are generally good at reconciling differences between others and ensuring that everyone remains on good terms.

 ENFJ Men